unicef/publicgoods-toolkit/community.md

 known as development impact bonds) are another method of bringing private capital to the creation and maintenance of public goods.
 By definition, they seem like they would help bring more funding to the long-term maintenance needs of DPGs.
-They’ve received a lot of attention and some uptake, but to our knowledge, this model hasn’t been used by a DPG.
+They've received a lot of attention and some uptake, but to our knowledge, this model hasn't been used by a DPG.

 Social impact investment funds take varied shapes and can function